 Ingersoll Rand (IR) Non-Current Debt (2016 - 2025)

-Ingersoll Rand (IR) has disclosed Non-Current Debt for 10 consecutive years, with $4.8 billion as the latest value for Q4 2025.
+Ingersoll Rand's Non-Current Debt history spans 10 years, with the latest figure at $4.8 billion for Q4 2025.

-- Non-Current Debt was $4.8 billion for Q4 2025 at Ingersoll Rand, roughly flat from $4.8 billion in the prior quarter.
+- Non-Current Debt reached $4.8 billion in Q4 2025 per IR's latest filing, roughly flat from $4.8 billion in the prior quarter.

 - Average Non-Current Debt over 5 years is $3.6 billion, with a median of $3.4 billion recorded in 2021.